 Unquestionably, these actors must have been in it for the money.
-In the early days, actors everywhere in radio were making something like \$12.50 a week, although by 1939 the Lone Ranger himself was pulling down a full \$150 each and every week.
-George W. Trendle later was able to more amply reward those who helped him pioneer WXYZ.
-Fran Striker, the senior writer on a staff of scripters including Felix Holt, Tom Dougall, Mickey Merrill, and Dan Beattie, contributed at least one of the three Lone Ranger scripts each week, starting out at \$10,000 a year, later several times that, though perhaps not as much as \$50,000 a year credited him by some sources.
-All the scripts from the staff were creatively edited in handwriting by Trendle.
+In the early days, some of the cast were making as much as \$12.50 a week, although by 1939 the Lone Ranger himself was pulling down a full \$150 each and every week.
+Fran Striker, the writer, was another case of money mania.
+In the year 1939, Mr. Striker was working fourteen hours a day, six and seven days a week, to write 156 Lone Ranger scripts, plus 156 scripts for other WXYZ shows, plus 365 daily comic strips of the Lone Ranger, plus twelve juvenile novels of the Masked Man, and, finally, he edited and supervised thirty episodes of two different Lone Ranger motion picture serials.
+The Lone Ranger, Inc., which owned all rights, paid him \$10,000 that year, almost \$200 a week.
 The WXYZ dramas produced by George W. Trendle made nearly a million dollars that same year.
 Only a few years later, prices were better for everybody, thanks to work by the American Federation of Radio Actors, the Writer's Guild, and other unions.
 But economy was still the watchword at WXYZ.
 By this time, Fran Striker was making \$50,000 a year, but he was still required to type his own scripts.
 Not only that, he had to make six to eight carbon copies.
 (Somebody in production felt that mimeographing scripts was an unnecessary expense.)
 Whoever got the eighth carbon had to be very familiar with the workings of the show so that he could virtually ad-lib his part.